Relationships, Sexual Health and Parenthood Education for Children and Young People with Additional Support Needs. (Secondary)

 How Babies Are Made

 How Babies are made - an easy-read resource to help children with learning disabilities, or primary school children, to learn about 'How Babies Are Made'.
+To hear the Audio function, download and save the pdf and open it in Acrobat Reader.
 This resource can be used in school as part of Relationships, Sexual Health and Parenthood Education and was developed to help meet one of the Second Level experiences and outcomes of the Health and Wellbeing Curriculum for Excellence - 'I am able to describe how human life begins and how a baby is born.
 HWB 2-50A'

 Scottish Autism's Relationships & Sexual Wellbeing Policy and Best Practice Guidance